 5. Keyboard Shortcuts

-Windows has included a slew of useful keyboard shortcuts in the Mail app, which makes navigation among the various components seamless and effective.
+Windows has included a slew of useful keyboard shortcuts in the Mail app that makes navigation among the various components seamless and effective.
 Though there are tons of shortcuts, here’re some of the super useful ones.

 - Search : Ctrl+e/ F3